Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Background Problem Setup

-In the online setting, the problem may be directly addressed by interacting with the environment to estimate value functions or optimize the policy.
-In many practical scenarios, however, such interaction is costly, unsafe, or altogether unavailable.
-Instead, we adopt the \emph{offline} setting, where learning must proceed entirely from a fixed dataset $ \mathcal{D} = \{\xi_i\}_{i=1}^N$ of existing trajectories $ \xi_i = \{(x_{t},u_t,r(x_t,u_t),c(x_t,u_t))\}_{t=0}^T$.
+We consider the \emph{offline} setting, where interaction with the environment is not available and learning proceeds from a fixed dataset $\mathcal{D} = \{\xi_i\}_{i=1}^N$ of trajectories, with $\xi_i = \{(x_t, u_t, r(x_t,u_t), c(x_t,u_t))\}_{t=0}^T$.
+The available trajectories may be collected from multiple policies and can be suboptimal or unsafe.
+The objective is to learn a policy that maximizes cumulative reward while satisfying cost budgets.

-Trajectories in $\mathcal{D}$ may come from one or multiple behavior policies that are suboptimal or unsafe.
-The objective in offline constrained decision making is to learn a policy that maximizes reward while satisfying cost budgets, without further interaction.
-A common approach is to extend value-based methods such as $Q$-learning to jointly estimate reward and cost value functions, and then optimize a policy~\citep{lee2022coptidice}.
-However, with fixed data, value estimates degrade outside the dataset’s support: as the policy departs from the behavior policies that generated $\mathcal{D}$, it induces trajectories poorly represented in the data, causing compounding errors and potential constraint violations.
+A common approach extends value-based methods to jointly estimate reward and cost value functions and optimize a policy~\citep{lee2022coptidice}.
+With fixed data, however, value estimates deteriorate outside the dataset’s support: as the learned policy deviates from the behavior policies in the dataset, it induces poorly represented trajectories, leading to compounding errors and constraint violations.

-An alternative viewpoint is to focus directly on synthesizing state-action trajectories.
+An alternative viewpoint is to focus directly on synthesizing trajectories.
 Since rewards and costs depend on how actions drive the system’s evolution, full state–action rollouts provide a natural mechanism for evaluating task objectives and constraints.
-This trajectory-level perspective avoids unstable extrapolation, while offering a principled way to compute cumulative returns and costs.
+This trajectory-level perspective avoids unstable extrapolation, while offering a principled way to compute returns and costs.
 It therefore motivates generative approaches that explicitly model state–action trajectories.